Buffett and Munger—A Study in Simplicity and Uncommon, Common Sense – Peter Bevelin

 The Investor as CEO

-• Good business run by good manager is rare.
+• A good business run by a good manager is rare.

 • It’s all about free cash flow.